cameronmclean/hyperPatterns/hyperPatterns.md

 4 if so - grab the whole doc
 5 if not, (the for loop is exhaused with no match), go to 404 error

+--
+getting a list of forces and wrangling them into one JSON-LD is tricky - we cant have lists of list or sets of sets ... use @graph? embeddign?

+--
+gah - still having trouble breaking out of callbacks, passing variables and mustering all the docs code to get list of pattern forces, make a db.get() call for each force doc id still not working... too tired, need fresh eyes/brain...